-The Revalidation Steering Group (RSG) will comprise the RO, the Medical Director and the appraisers appointed from within the Trust.
+Appraisers Network will comprise the RO and the appraisers appointed from within the Trust.

-The Appraisal Team will comprise the RO and their staff responsible for the administration of the appraisal system
+The Appraisal Team will comprise the RO, Appraisers and staff responsible for the administration of the appraisal system.

 The appraisal window is the period during which an annual appraisal should occur.
-Each doctor should have an appraisal month and the appraisal meeting should happen in the three months preceding the end of the designated appraisal month e.g. if the appraisal month is September then the meeting should be in July, August or up to 30 September.
+This window will be different for each individual doctor.
+Each doctor should have an appraisal month, and the appraisal meeting should happen in the three months preceding the end of the designated appraisal month e.g. if the appraisal month is September, then the meeting should be in July, August or up to 30 September.
 The document must then be completed within 28 days of the appraisal meeting.

 External Responsible Officer - this will be a person appointed by the Trust to have the responsibility for revalidation where there is a conflict of interest or appearance of bias between the main Responsible Officer and one or more of the doctors requiring the appointment of a second Responsible Officer.
 This usually arise in case of inverted line management.
-Currently, the only doctor who requires an external RO is the Medical Director.